Stochastic grid bundling method for backward stochastic differential equations: Numerical Experiments

 \subsection{Example 2: Black-Scholes European option}

-The second example under consideration is the calculation of the price $v(t,S_t)$ of a European option under the $q$-dimensional Black-Scholes model by solving a FBSDE.
+The second example under consideration is the calculation of the price $v(t,S_t)$ of a European option under the $d$-dimensional Black-Scholes model by solving a FBSDE, which has been a classical application of BSDEs.
+It has been introduced in classical papers, like \cite{karoui1997backward}, and here we will provide a brief review.
 We consider a market where the assets satisfy: